 Still, there are some common characteristics to the Chicago Worker Cottage.

 They are long and narrow – to fit the Chicago building lot – and have a gable (triangular) end facing the street.
 In ex-urban areas it is more common to see the homes with a roof structure like this oriented the other way, with the gable ends pointing to each side.

 Like their contemporary Greystones, and the Bungalows that would eventually replace them, worker cottages are usually set on a raised basement (which could have been rented out to another family) and have public spaces oriented to the street and family spaces (kitchen access) to the alley behind.

-The listed spaces include parlor, two tiny first floor bedrooms (probably around the size of a modern queen bed) and a kitchen and pantry but no bathroom.
+The listed spaces include a parlor, two tiny first floor bedrooms (probably around the size of a modern queen bed), and a kitchen and pantry but no bathroom.
 These were constructed in the outhouse era.